 The ever changing PY1 Pyramid

 We took advantage of the courtesy car and drove over to Atwater Market.
 WOW!!
 We had read and heard about this market, and it lived up to the hype.
-You are greeted by flowers everywhere…in the market itself, but also along the road alongside the market, which was lined with pink and white tuberous rose bushes.
+You are greeted by flowers everywhere…in the market itself, but also along the road alongside the market, which was lined with pink and white tuberous rose bushes…both beautiful and fragrant!

 The beautiful and delicious Atwater Market

-This trip would not be complete without going inside the market building, where you will find cheese mongers (yum, favorite part, got some favorites!), butchers, patisseries, coffee spots, and more.
+This trip would not be complete without going inside the market building, where you will find cheese mongers (yum, favorite part, got some delicious, both new and familiar cheeses!), butchers, patisseries, coffee spots, and more.
 We came away with a treasure trove of fruits, veggies, mustards, cookies, cheeses, sausages, and yes, those incredible croissants.

 The Garden is across the street from the site of the 1976 Olympics.
 While the tower and stadium still stand, there is some controversy about the usefulness of the site, and the maintenance of the grounds and tower facilities.
 It does make for a dramatic backdrop to the gardens, and we also saw the Tower looming through the fog heading into Montreal on the St. Lawrence River.

 When we were in Montreal last Christmas, we visited the Basilica de Notre Dam.
 The Cathedral is magnificent, and we had read that there is a laser light show inside the Church throughout the week called Aura.
 So for $24 Canadian bucks each, we saw one of the most spectacular shows we have ever seen, hands down.
 No pictures are allowed once the show begins, which is perfect, as using this beautiful church as a palate is something to be seen and savored without distraction.
-They suggest going early (we had tickets for a 6 pm show, and got there at 5:45), and you should.
-The church is nearly dark when you enter, with the exception of some back lighting on the alter, and changing light scenes along the side aisles.
+The church is nearly dark when you enter, with the exception of some back lighting on the altar, and changing light scenes along the side aisles.
 Get there early, walk around, sit centrally and look all around you, because things are already happening, but they’re subtle.
 At 6:15, the church went completely dark, and then, well…beyond description.
-When the show was over, and the lights went up, the entire audience in this huge cathedral was still…no one moved for several minutes to get up, as we were all stunned by what we had just seen.
+When the show was over, and the lights went up, the entire audience in this packed, huge cathedral was still…no one moved for several minutes to get up, as we were all stunned by what we had just seen.
 Spectacular…just go!!

 We tried as much as possible to experience the light shows of Cite Memoire throughout the city.
 It was fun to spot things as you looked up or rounded a corner.
 One night, we caught a viewing of the “Beaver Rebellion”, projected on the side wall of a beautiful old stone building on Place Jacques-Cartier in Old Town.